gwiam/awt_atoyom/porting_legbot.md

         - changing main legbot node to characterbody3d
         - moving collision shape out of the collider, so that it's under characterbody3d
     - use a signal to "enable the navmesh"
+    - setting up expression based transitions
+        - changing animation expression base node of animation tree to LegBot
+        - creating enum to represent expressions (Walking, NotWalking)
+            - also changing the expression conditions to be like "state = <state>"

 # Personal notes: